 Time saved: 20 minutes per day

 7. Keep life fun!

 Life shouldn’t be about keeping up with Kardashians/Jones and having everything right here and now.
 It’s great to be busy but make sure you are happy with the busy life that you have created.
 A lot of people live their lives purely as an investment for the future but what about the now?
 How can you be happy or fulfilled if you’re only working towards retirement 20 years from now?
 You need to be totally present to be happy in the moment.
 Set goals for your future and plan for then but also remember that life is an ever present journey and not all about reaching the destination.

 Time saved: 0 minutes per day (but you’ll get an increase in Zest, energy and have a lot of fun!)

 Don’t feel guilty about doing nothing if you enjoy it!
 I’m not saying that every minute of your day you should be doing something.
 However, some people thrive from having no spare time and the thought of sitting in front of the TV fills them with dread.
 I am one of those people who enjoys being busy but I need 10 minutes or so every few hours to just do nothing.
 I need time to think and generally slow my pace of day down.
 I’m a notorious ‘Swan’: on the surface I always look like I’m gliding through life but underneath the surface I’m paddling like a mother fudger.
 I have to take time out to keep my balance.
 Find what works for you.

 Time saved: 0 minutes (but you’ll enjoy the peace!).

-You’ll not only get time back, your stress levels will reduce, your energy will rise, your relationships will improve and you’ll finally have the time to follow your dreams and passions and spend much needed quality time with the friends and family you choose (remember Tip 6!).
+Now that you know how to gain an hour a day, your stress levels will reduce, your energy will rise, your relationships will improve and you'll finally have the time to follow your dreams and passions.